perfectlyproject/perfectwp-wc-omnibus/readme.txt

 == Screenshots ==
 1. Additional fields for simple products
 2. The information is showing on a simple product page
+3. Preview history prices
-3. Additional fields for variations
+4. Additional fields for variations
-4. The information is showing on a variable product page
+5. The information is showing on a variable product page
-5. Plugin settings
+6. Plugin settings

 == Changelog ==